 ISLAMORADA, Florida Keys — Three days of flavorful traditional bluegrass, old time, soulgrass, “newgrass” and Americana bands are to attract thousands of music lovers to the Baygrass Bluegrass & Craft Beer Festival.
-The event is set for Friday through Sunday, Jan.
-17-19, in Islamorada.
+The event is happening now through Sunday, Jan.
+19, in Islamorada.

 The three-day jam features satellite events at small local emporiums and culminates at an all-day waterfront main event with 10 bands and two stages.

 Friday, Jan.
 17, is the weekend’s traditional Square Dancing in the Streets warmup party beginning at 6 p.m. in the Morada Way Arts & Cultural District between mile markers 81 and 82.
 The evening includes an opening band from 6-7 p.m. and festival veterans Jacob’s Ferry Stragglers for two sets of live music and dancing.

 Saturday, Jan.
 18, a Pickin’ Party and Craft Beer Tap Takeover is scheduled at 5 p.m. at the same location.
 Amateur and professional pickers are encouraged to bring instruments and jam together on two stages.
 Craft beers are to be showcased in the Beer Garden at Florida Keys Brewing Company, one of Islamorada’s local breweries.

 Tickets are $10 per adult for Friday and Saturday events and free for those age 17 and under.

 The weekend’s main event, scheduled Sunday at Founders Park, mile marker 87 bayside on Plantation Key, is as much a craft beer festival as a musical one.
 More than a dozen guest breweries are to offer tastings and special releases.